Astron/Astron/docs/protocol/10-client.md

     `args(uint32 context, uint16 interest_id, uint32 parent_id,
      uint16 zone_count, [uint32 zone_id]*zone_count)`
 > The client sends this to open an interest cotaining multiple zones within a
 > single parent.
-The server will respond with a single DONE response after every
+The server will respond with a single DONE response after the
-> object from every zone replies.
+> parent and every object from each zone replies.
 >
 > When the server sends this, it is informing the client of an interest added
 > to the client by the server with `CLIENTAGENT_ADD_INTEREST_MULTIPLE`.

+**CLIENT_ADD_INTEREST_OBJECT(202)**
+    `args(uint16 interest_id, uint32 object_id)`
+> The client sends this to open an interest in a single object directly without
+> adding interest to any zones/location associated with that object.
+> The server will respond with a single DONE response after the object replies.

 **CLIENT_REMOVE_INTEREST(203)**
     `args(uint32 context, uint16 interest_id)`